Frequently Asked Questions: Students

 Q: Am I ready for Online Learning?

-A: Use the Online Readiness Assessment tool at the Open SUNY website to determine if this is right for you!
+A: Use this Open Suny website to determine if online learning is right for you!

 Q: What is state residency for tuition purposes?

-A: For information on state residency determination and tuition, please refer here.
+A: See our page on state residency determination and tuition.

 Q: How do I register/add/drop distance learning courses?